 The N6000 manual lists a surprisingly large number of accessories.
 A large portion of them are dedicated to macro photography.

 All of the close-up attachment lenses and extension tubes are listed.
 As well as eyepiece correction diopters and a DG-2 viewfinder magnifier.

 The manual talks about the Nikon PB-6.
 It also briefly covers the reproduction ratios possible with a 50mm lens, and a bit of the technical limitations that come along with using a bellows.

-However, I think the the Nikon PB-4 is slightly better choice for macro photography.
+However, I think the Nikon PB-4 is a slightly better choice for macro photography.
 On the used market, there is not much of a difference in price, so they are both worth checking out.

 Here are all of the Speedlights that were recommended in the manual.
 Newer flashes will work with the N6000 and can be a better choice as the recycle times on them will be faster.